st0pli/LafTools/docs/id/README.md

 - Sangat terintegrasi dengan UI produktif
 - Tersedia Gambar Docker dan Edisi Portabel
 - Pembantu tambahan seperti catatan, manual, dll...

-# 🌱 Ada apa dengan namanya?

-- `L` -> Linked
-- `A` -> Asynchronous
-- `F` -> Fantastic

-In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

-Rest assured, this project will evolve in remarkable and fantastic ways over time.
-This project needs more time, just like wine, gets better with time.

 # 🌠 Pratinjau